Small Changes, Big Impact: Demographic Bias in LLM-Based Hiring Through Subtle Sociocultural Markers in Anonymised Resumes: Methodology

 \subsection{Demographic Marker Injection}

-We defined eight demographic baskets representing the intersection of four ethnicities (Chinese, Malay, Indian, Caucasian) and two genders (Male, Female), reflecting Singapore's principal demographic groups.
+We defined eight demographic baskets representing the intersection of four ethnicities (Chinese, Malay, Indian\footnote{We use ``Indian'' as the demographic basket label throughout, following Singapore's census classification.
+The injected language marker for this basket is ``Tamil''.}, Caucasian) and two genders (Male, Female), reflecting Singapore's principal demographic groups.
 For each basket, we developed five distinct variations that encode culturally authentic sociocultural markers across four categories: \textbf{Languages} (linguistic repertoires that correlate with ethnicity), \textbf{Co-curricular Activities (CCAs)} (school-based activities with demographic correlations), \textbf{Volunteering} (community service contexts), and \textbf{Hobbies} (personal interests with gender and ethnic associations)\footnote{These markers are intentionally drawn from common (and reductive) sociocultural stereotypes: they are not normative claims about any group, and individuals of any ethnicity/gender may plausibly exhibit any marker.}.
-Representative samples are shown in Table~\ref{tab:marker-examples}, and the full list of markers is provided in Appendix~\ref{app:markers}.
+Representative samples are shown in Table~\ref{tab:marker-examples} (full list in Appendix~\ref{app:markers}).

 The injection process replaces placeholders in neutral resumes with the corresponding marker values from each archetype.
 For neutral baseline resumes, the entire ``Additional Information'' section is removed, ensuring that any evaluation differences between augmented and neutral resumes can be attributed solely to the presence of sociocultural markers.
 This yields \num{41} resumes per job (1 neutral + 8 baskets $\times$ 5 variations); across \num{100} job descriptions, this results in \num{4100} total resume files.